RotorHazard/RotorHazard/resources/6_node_BPill_case/readme.md

 Part                | Qty   | Description
 --------------------|-------|---------------
-M3x8mm              | 10    | Used to attach the PCB to the standoffs, the lid to the case and the legs to the case M3x10mm countersunk | 4     | User to attach the Raspberry pi to the case Copper tape         | -     | Used for RF shielding, make sure it has conductive adhesive 26AWG Wire          | -     |
+M3x8mm              | 10    | Used to attach the PCB to the standoffs, the lid to the case and the legs to the case M3x10mm countersunk | 4     | Used to attach the Raspberry pi to the case Copper tape         | -     | Used for RF shielding, make sure it has conductive adhesive 26AWG Wire          | -     |